We offer free shipping on all UK orders. We also offer international postage options.

 The water used must not be chlorinated.
 This is very important as chlorine will damage and possibly kill your Kombucha Scoby.

-We recommend while starting out with your first batch of Kombucha that you only use white cane sugar.
+We recommend while starting out with your first batch of Kombucha that you only use cane sugar.
 Although you can use a variety of different types of sugar to make Kombucha, some of these sugar’s carry a risk of harming your Kombucha Scoby.
 As with using different types of tea, we suggest getting a grasp on brewing Kombucha before experimenting with different ingredients.
+We only use organic raw cane sugar while making our Kombucha.

 Add 1 litre of non-chlorinated water to your saucepan and add 60g of sugar and 3 teaspoons of tea (3 teabags).
 Stir the mixture and then begin to heat the water.
 You do not need to bring the water to boiling point.
 Doing so can ruin the flavour of your Kombucha.
 Ideally, you want the mixture to be between 65 to 80 Celsius.
 You can use your thermometer to check.
 Ensure you stir the mixture regularly as the water heats up.